nailakaliyeva/Contact_List_React/README.md

 ```
 Note: You will need to [configure github pages for the branch gh-pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages)

-*********P.S***********
+# P.S
-You might need to delete a contact twice in order for it to actually be gone if you're only running
+⚠️ You might need to delete a contact twice in order for it to actually be gone if you're only running
 the front end of the project

-If you're running both front and AND back end, keep in mind,  that entering the same information twice
+If you're running both front and AND back end,

+⚠️ keep in mind,  that entering the same information twice
 will give you a duplicate entry error on the back end

-Before running the front end of the project, make sure that you have the same URLs to addContact,
+Before running the front end of the project,

+⚠️ make sure that you have the correct URL and endpoints to addContact,
-deleteContact and updateContact in flux.js file
+deleteContact and updateContact in *flux.js* file

 # Contact Managment Application
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/4GeeksAcademy/react-hello-webapp.git)